-3. INVESTMENT STRATEGY
+4. INVESTMENT STRATEGY

-A key aspect of capital management, especially in the context of a risk-based capital regime such as Solvency II, is the successful application and operation of financial risk management strategies through, for example, asset liability matching and the use of derivatives.
-The assets in which the undertaking invests will have a direct impact on both the technical provisions and the SCR.
-For example, in calculating the technical provisions, the application of many of the elements of the long-term guarantees package depends on the characteristics of the underlying assets.
-Similarly, most of the SCR capital charges are calculated based on the change of the value of assets and liabilities in shocked scenarios.
+An important aspect of capital management, especially in the context of a risk-based capital regime such as Solvency II, is the successful application and operation of financial risk management strategies through, for example, asset liability matching and the use of hedging.
+The assets in which the undertaking invests will have a direct impact on the SCR through market risk.
+For example, most of the SCR capital charges are calculated based on the change of the value of assets and liabilities in shocked scenarios (be they deterministic as per the standard formula or stochastic in an internal model).

-This section of the paper considers different investment options and financial risk management techniques in the context of managing an undertaking's technical provisions and SCR.
+This section of the paper considers different investment options and financial risk management techniques in the context of managing an undertaking's SCR.

-3.1.
-ASSET LIABILITY MATCHING
+4.1.
+ASSET-LIABILITY MATCHING

 It should be borne in mind that the choice of investment strategy or risk management technique to be employed depends on a wide range of factors including the individual circumstances of the undertaking and the risks to which they are exposed.
 There are further considerations to be borne in mind too, such as market practice, the resources and expertise of the undertaking and the undertaking's risk appetite.
 These issues will also be covered, where applicable, in the sections below.
 Due to the long-term nature of their business, life insurance undertakings (and, in particular, annuity providers) may be more incentivised than non-life undertakings to revisit their asset liability management (ALM) strategy under Solvency II.
-An optimal asset mix under Solvency II could aim to stabilise or minimise the technical provisions and SCR while remaining consistent with the prudent person principle.
+An optimal asset mix under Solvency II could aim to stabilise or minimise the SCR while remaining consistent with the prudent person principle.
 This could be achieved by matching assets and liabilities as closely as possible considering that both assets and liabilities are shocked in the market risk module of the standard formula.

-Such matching techniques are commonplace under the existing solvency regime in Europe, mainly for the purpose of managing technical provisions, and will continue to be relevant under Solvency II.
-For example, writers of fixed annuity business generally seek to cash flow match their liabilities insofar as possible with suitable assets.
-Over time this should provide protection against changes in the level and shape of the yield curve.
-It also helps to minimise risk capital associated with the interest rate risk element of the solvency capital calculation at a point in time.
-However, it is generally not possible for undertakings to perfectly match their liabilities.
-In many cases, assets of sufficient duration do not exist to match long-term liabilities and the timing of liabilities is generally not certain so undertakings may need to consider other ALM strategies (such as the use of derivatives) in order to achieve more optimal capital management.
+Such matching techniques are commonplace under the existing solvency regime in Europe, and will become more relevant under Solvency II.
+For example, a good ALM should provide protection against changes in the level and shape of the yield curve and help minimise risk capital associated with the interest rate risk element of the solvency capital calculation at a point in time.
+However, it is generally not possible for undertakings to perfectly match their liabilities, e.g. assets of sufficient duration may not exist to match long-tail liabilities and the timing of liabilities is generally not certain so undertakings may need to consider other ALM strategies (such as the use of derivatives) in order to achieve more optimal capital management.